vishaltak/gitlab-development-kit/doc/howto/auto_devops/index.md

 NOTE: When [running the integration test](#run-the-integration-test) it is creating clusters named `qa-cluster-<timestamp>-<random-suffix>`.
 As such it is actually safe and encouraged for you to also delete unused persistent disks created by these automated tests.
-The disk name will start with `gke-qa-cluster-`.
-Also note there will likely be many such disks here as our automated tests do not clean these up after each run.
+The disk name starts with `gke-qa-cluster-`.
+Also note there can be many such disks here as our automated tests do not clean these up after each run.
 It is a good idea to clean them up yourself while you're on this page.